 Significant effort by NIPS but disappointment at overall pace of change

-WHILE there has been significant effort by the Northern Ireland Prison Service (NIPS) the Criminal Justice Inspection is disappointed at the overall pace of change.
+The Criminal Justice Inspection Northern Ireland in a follow-up to a report, published in November 2010 into mistaken prisoner releases, has stated that there has been significant effort by the Northern Ireland Prison Service (NIPS) however there is disappointed at the overall pace of change.

 “Encouraging work has taken place where additional focus and resources have been applied.
 For example, the NIPS has expended significant effort and finance to IT solutions.
 This is in addition to linking the issue of erroneous releases to the Strategic Effectiveness and Efficiency (SEE) Programme,” said Dr Michael Maguire, chief inspector Criminal Justice Inspection.
 “However work has been focused on longer term process re-engineering and fundamentally neglected the immediacy of the ongoing risks.”